HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/net_diags/net_diags_bwcheck.md

 ## Example

-This example shows running the script with Slurm and using srun's broadcast option to distribute the script to the nodes.
+This example shows running the script with Slurm and using the `srun` broadcast option to distribute the script to the nodes.

 ```screen
 # srun -N6 --bcast=/tmp/bwcheck.sh /tmp/bwcheck.sh